akbartus/WebAR-Coloring/README.md

 The following video tutorials can be used to map texture:

+Please note: Make sure to apply texture to 3D model, when creating/preparing the 3D model in Blender.
+This texture will later be replaced with the new one when OpenCV algorithm is called.
+Without this step web AR coloring will not work!

 ### **Tech Stack**
 The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as MindAR.js, AR.js, SimpleAR.
 The 3D model of the raccoon was taken from MindAR.js repository.